 \section{Introduction}

 Emerging mature mobile and ubiquitous computing technology is hastening the realisation of smart environments, in which the physical objects involved in our everyday life (food, parcels, appliances, vehicles, buildings etc.) are connected.
 Many of the electronic devices are now granted with a certain intelligence to work together for us and enhance our life.
-The core enabler is the Internet Protocol (IP) that is capable of providing the addressing mechanism for physical objects towards interconnecting everything with the Internet, which is known as the Internet of Things (IoT) \cite{Gubbi2013}.
-The goal of IoT is to enhance the broad range of people's lives including but not limited to agriculture, transportation, logistic, education, healthcare and more \cite{Atzori2010}.
-Industry predicts in year 2020, around 50 billion physical things will be connected with the Internet \cite{Evans2011}, and the economy revenue value will raise up to \$1.9 to \$7.1 trillion \cite{Middleton2013,Manyika2013,Lund2014}.
+The core enabler is the Internet Protocol (IP) that is capable of providing the addressing mechanism for physical objects towards interconnecting everything with the Internet, which is known as the Internet of Things (IoT) \cite{Gubbi2013}.~ The goal of IoT is to enhance the broad range of people's lives, including but not limited to agriculture, transportation, logistics, education, healthcare and more \cite{Atzori2010}.
+The industry predicts in the year 2020, around 50 billion physical devices will be connected to the Internet \cite{Evans2011}, and the economy revenue value will raise up to \$1.9---\$7.1 trillion \cite{Middleton2013,Manyika2013,Lund2014}.

-Today, IoT has become one of the most popular topics for both industry and academia.
-The notion of connecting large scale physical things with the Internet leads the IoT research tread to process management \cite{Dar2011}.
-Prior to the vision of IoT has arisen, the Cyber-Physical Systems (CPS), which interconnected the physical entities with software systems, are usually isolated.
+Today, IoT has become one of the most popular topics for both industry and academia.~ Prior to the vision of IoT has arisen, the Cyber-Physical Systems (CPS), which interconnected the physical entities with software systems, are usually isolated.
 Each sub-system has its own topology and communication protocols.
-In order to integrate the isolated CPS into the IoT vision, one promising approach is to apply Service-Oriented Architecture (SOA)-based middleware solution \cite{Loke2003}.
-Fundamentally, SOA introduces the interoperability to heterogeneous isolated systems.
-By Applying SOA, CPS can manage individual objects as atomic services or they can configure a group of objects to provide composite services.
-For example, a mobile Internet connected device can embed a Web service to provide the atomic sensory information service to remote Web service clients \cite{Srirama2006}.
-Further, a composite service can exploit the data derived from multiple devices in a specific location to compute and generate the meaningful information to specific users.
+In order to integrate the isolated CPS into the IoT vision, one promising approach is to apply Service-Oriented Architecture (SOA)-based middleware solution \cite{Loke2003}.~ Fundamentally, SOA introduces the interoperability of heterogeneous isolated systems.
+By Applying SOA, CPS can manage individual devices as atomic services or they can configure a group of devices to provide composite services.
+For example, a mobile Internet-connected device can embed a Web service to provide the atomic sensory information service to remote Web service clients \cite{Srirama2006,Chang2015maasym}.~ Further, a composite service in the cloud can exploit the data derived from multiple devices in a specific location to compute and generate the meaningful information to specific users \cite{Conti2012}.